nodejs/node-v0.x-archive/doc/api/cluster.markdown

 In a worker the function will send a message to the master.

 The `send()` method takes a second optional argument.
-This is a callback function there will run the the message was rescived.
+This is a callback function there will run the message was received.

     cluster.worker.send({ cmd: 'notifyRequest' }, function () {
       //Master has recived message